Job: Extract from Micrographs

 Common Parameters

-• Extraction box size: This controls the size of the extraction box, in pixels
+• Extraction box size: This controls the size of the extraction box, in pixels.
+See the Box sizes that allow for efficient processing section for appropriate sizes.

 • For the GPU-enabled job type, you can set the Number of GPUs parameter to parallelize over GPUs.